 Proper horizontal communication should create a feeling of unity, ensuring everyone is working toward the same goals together and not competing against one another or higher-ups.

 In essence, horizontal communication is the glue that holds various facets of an organization together.
 It ensures that the left hand knows what the right hand is doing, creating a harmonious and efficient workplace environment.
-As organizations grow and evolve, robust horizontal communication channels will be an absolute must when it comes to ensuring agility, adaptability, collaboration, and overall success.
+As organizations grow and evolve, strong horizontal communication channels become essential for maintaining alignment, reducing duplicated work, and supporting true collaboration at scale.

 🤓Read on: 9 Efficient Ways to Break Down Silos in Your Organization